Pitastic/PynanceParser/README.md

 ![pytest](https://img.shields.io/badge/pytest-passed%20(53/53)-darkgreen)
 ![pylint](https://img.shields.io/badge/pylint-9.75-yellow)

+*This repo is german but you are welcome to add your language to the frontend.*

 Analyse und Darstellung von Kontoumsätzen bei mehreren Banken.

-**This repo is german but you are welcome to add your language to the frontend.**

 ## Get Started